Markpm-code/visit-philippines/README.md

    * No errors were returned when passing through the official [WRC validator](https://validator.w3.org/)
  * CSS
    * No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)

+## Deployment

+ * The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+   * In the GitHub repository, navigate to the Settings tab
+   * From the source section drop-down menu, select the Master Branch
+   * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here -